What is cardiac tamponade?

+Cardiac tamponade occurs when fluid builds up in the pericardium, the double-layered sac surrounding the heart.
 The pericardium is a thin membrane that surrounds your heart.
-When blood or fluid builds up in this membrane, it can put pressure on your heart and prevent it from expanding fully.
-This makes it more difficult to pump enough blood throughout your body.
+When blood, pus, or other fluid builds up in this membrane, it can put pressure on your heart and prevent it from expanding fully.
+This makes it more difficult to pump enough blood throughout your body, reducing cardiac output and can lead to dangerously low blood pressure.

 -

-Chest pain, which can extend to the shoulders, neck, and abdomen (belly)
+Chest pain or pressure, which can extend to the shoulders, neck, and abdomen (belly)

 -